-- Tenure: employees with a manager who has been in the company for more than two years are at a lower risk of attrition
+- Tenure.
+Team members with a manager who has been in the company for more than two years are at a lower risk of attrition.

-- Recently changed: a manager change in the past 180 days increases employee attrition risk
+- Recently changed.
+A manager change in the past 180 days increases attrition risk.

-- Team size: employees in teams with less than five employees reporting to the same manager have a higher risk of attrition
+- Team size.
+People in teams with fewer than five team members reporting to the same manager have a higher risk of attrition.

-- Recent team voluntary attrition: employees in teams with a high rate of attrition in the past 180 days are at greater risk of attrition
+- Recent team voluntary attrition.
+People in teams with a high rate of attrition in the past 180 days are at greater risk of attrition.

 POSITION AND SENIORITY

-- Employees with the same title: employees who share the same title with up to four other employees are at a lower risk of attrition
+- Team members with the same title.
+People who share the same title with up to four other team members are at a lower risk of attrition.

-- Manages others: employees with direct reports are at a lower risk of attrition
+- Manages others.
+Team members with direct reports are at a lower risk of attrition.

-- Direct reports: employees who manage large teams are at a lower risk of attrition
+- Direct reports.
+People who manage large teams are at a lower risk of attrition.

-- Seniority percentile: employees who have been at the company longest are at a lower risk of attrition
+- Seniority percentile.
+Team members who have been at the company longest are at a lower risk of attrition.

-- Time in the current position: employees who have had the same role for more than four years are at risk of attrition
+- Time in the current position.
+Team members who have had the same role for more than four years are at risk of attrition.

-- Time with current salary: employees who haven’t had a salary increase for more than two and a half years are at risk of attrition
+- Time with current salary.
+Team members who haven’t had a salary increase for more than two and a half years are at risk of attrition.

-- Recent requests: employees with more than five requests for time off in the past 90 days are at greater risk of attrition.
+- Recent requests.
+Team members with more than five requests for time off in the past 90 days are at greater risk of attrition.
 The number of days taken in each request does not affect the attrition risk.

 Recommended For Further Reading